 Offering practical guidance, examples and tips for suitable measures to systematically increase energy efficiency and reduce CO2 emissions are the focus of the new guide for the plastics processing industry.

-Published by the German Energy Agency, the guide was prepared in coordination with the German Plastics Processing Industry Association (Gesamtverband der Kunststoffverarbeitenden Industrie – GKV) and the Plastics Packaging Industry Association (Industrievereinigung Kunststoffverpackungen – IK). ÖKOTEC experts supported the team of authors.
+Published by the German Energy Agency, the guide was prepared in coordination with the German Association of the Plastics Converters (Gesamtverband der Kunststoffverarbeitenden Industrie – GKV) and the Plastics Packaging Industry Association (Industrievereinigung Kunststoffverpackungen – IK). ÖKOTEC experts supported the team of authors.

 Embracing the challenge and setting the course for the future